 Queen’s has tutorial fellows in French, German and Spanish, and the Taylor Professor of German is also based here.
-In addition, we currently have Junior Research Fellows in French and Russian, and at any one time we also have two Laming Junior Fellows, who are usually appointed in Modern Languages or associated fields.
+In addition, we currently have a Junior Research Fellows in French, and at any one time we also have two Laming Junior Fellows, who are usually appointed in Modern Languages or associated fields.
 There are thus plenty of opportunities to interact with people working in language and literature, and we have a good body of graduate students here in these subjects.

 - Dr Laura Lonsdale is the Fellow in Spanish.
 Her research interests are in 20th and 21st-century Spanish literature, especially narrative.
 Her current project focuses on multilingualism in the modern novel.